serokell/qtah/README.md

     $ QTAH_QT_FLAGS=qt5 QTAH_BUILD_JOBS=4 ./install.sh

 The `install.sh` script is just a thin wrapper around running `cabal configure`, `build`, `install` on each of the packages in turn.
-See the subsection on Qt version selection for more information about controlling the version of Qt used.
+For more information about controlling the version of Qt used and the `-qtX` package name variants, see the subsections on Qt version selection and release versions.
 If you want to change the version of Qt that Qtah is built against, you must first clean the existing build outputs (`clean.sh`) before running the build script again.

-Packages that use Qtah should only depend on the `qtah` package.
+Packages that use Qtah should only depend on a `qtah-qtX` package (or just `qtah` if building locally).
 Executables that use Qtah should be linked dynamically, by passing the `--enable-executable-dynamic` flag to `cabal configure` or `cabal install`.
+This includes unit tests.

 There is a demo program in `/qtah-examples` that can be built and run after installing Qtah: